-The Conforming Proposal represents our best attempt to achieve this goal using the profiles provided by the CPUC's GHG Calculator.
+The conforming portfolio represents our best attempt to achieve this goal using the profiles provided by the GHG Calculator.
 We recognize that this portfolio does not fully accomplish this goal; we are over-procured in certain hours and under-procured in other hours.
-PCE expects that we may be able to better match our supply to our load through a variety of means including but not limited to changing the dispatch patterns of storage resources and demand response.
-For this initial year, PCE has chosen to use the assumptions provided by the CPUC in the GHG calculator for storage dispatch.
+PCE expects that we may be able to better match our supply to our load through a variety of means including but not limited to changing the dispatch patterns of storage resources and implementing demand response programs.
+For this initial year, PCE has chosen to use the assumptions provided by the CPUC in the GHG Calculator for storage dispatch.
 However, in future years, PCE may choose to present an alternative portfolio that incorporates storage charge and discharge profiles that better match internal assumptions.